-- Pappas DE, et al. The common cold in children: Management and prevention. http://www.uptodate.com/home.
-Accessed Feb.
-3, 2017.
+- Pappas DE.
+The common cold in children: Management and prevention. https://www.uptodate.com/contents/search.
+Accessed May 20, 2019.

 - Drutz JE.
-Sore throat in children and adolescents: Symptomatic treatment. http://www.uptodate.com/home.
-Accessed Sept.
-10, 2014.
+Sore throat in children and adolescents: Symptomatic treatment. https://www.uptodate.com/contents/search.
+Accessed May 20, 2019.

 - Fever and your child.
-American Academy of Pediatrics. http://patiented.aap.org/content.aspx?aid=5107.
-Accessed Sept.
-11, 2014.
+American Academy of Pediatrics. https://patiented.solutions.aap.org/handout.aspx?gbosid=156451&resultClick=1.
+Accessed May 20, 2019.

-- Sullivan JE, et al. Fever and antipyretic use in children.
+- Sullivan JE, et al. Clinical report — Fever and antipyretic use in children.
 Pediatrics.
 2011;127:580.
+Reaffirmed July 2016.

 - Labeling of drug preparations containing salicylates.
 Electronic Code of Federal Regulations. https://www.ecfr.gov/cgi-bin/text-idx?SID=76be002fc0488562bf61609b21a6b11e&mc=true&node=se21.4.201_1314&rgn=div8.
 Accessed Feb.
 22, 2018.